-Section 4.
+Section 3.
 Score Cancellation and Disciplinary Measures

-- a.
-Score Cancellation and Disciplinary Measures.
-In the event that College Board or Educational Testing Service ("ETS") determine that your scores are invalid under section 6(b) below, or you have engaged in Misconduct under section 6(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the Advanced Placement ("AP") exams), and/or share information with others as set forth in 6(f) below.
 CAUTION!
-THE CONSEQUENCES OF CHEATING ON THE SAT ARE SEVERE. - b.
+THE CONSEQUENCES OF CHEATING ON THE SAT ARE SEVERE.

+- b.
 Invalid Scores.
-We may cancel your scores and/or take any of the other Measures described above, if after following the procedures set forth in this section, we determine, in our sole discretion, that there is substantial evidence that your scores are invalid ("Invalid Scores").
-Examples of evidence of Invalid Scores include, without limitation, discrepant handwriting, unusual answer patterns, similar essays, or other evidence that violations of these Terms and Conditions may have occurred.
-Before canceling your scores under this Invalid Scores section, we will notify you in writing (via email if an email address is available) and provide you with an opportunity to submit written information to us to help resolve our inquiry.
-If, after review of the information by College Board's review panel it determines, in its sole discretion, that your scores are invalid, we will offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions, or arbitration as set forth in the Arbitration of Disputes section in these Terms and Conditions.
+We may cancel your scores and/ or take any of the other Measures described above, if after following the procedures set forth in this section, we determine, in our sole discretion, that there is substantial evidence that your scores are invalid ("Invalid Scores").
+Examples of evidence of Invalid Scores include, without limitation, discrepant handwriting, unusual answer patterns, or other evidence that indicates these Terms and Conditions have been violated.
+Before canceling your scores under this Invalid Scores section, we will notify you in writing (via email if an email address is available) and offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions (during the following 2 administrations after such review), or an opportunity to submit additional information and request a further review by a College Board panel.
+If you opt for a further review by a College Board panel, and it confirms, in its sole discretion, that your scores are invalid, we will offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions (during the following 2 administrations after such review), or arbitration.
 This process is referred to as the "Score Validity Process."
-Additional information about the Score Validity Process is set forth in sat.org/test-security.
+Additional information about security measures and consequences of violating security policies is set forth in sat.org/test-security.
 The retest option is available only for tests administered in the United States, U.S. territories, and Canada.
-The arbitration option is available only for tests administered in the United States and U.S. Territories. - c.
+The arbitration option is available only for tests administered in the United States and U.S. territories. - c.
 Misconduct.
-Notwithstanding section 6(b) above, if we determine, in our sole discretion, that there is overwhelming evidence that you violated these Terms and Conditions ("Misconduct"), the Score Validity Process will not apply and we may cancel your scores and/or take any of the Measures described above.
-An example of Misconduct might include overwhelming evidence that you used or attempted to use an answer key or mobile phone.
-Misconduct may be established in various ways including, without limitation, through observations during an administration, or by evidence discovered afterwards.
+Notwithstanding Section 3(b) above, if we determine, in our sole discretion, that there is overwhelming evidence that you violated these Terms and Conditions ("Misconduct"), the Score Validity Process will not apply, and we may cancel your scores and/or take any of the Measures described above.
+Examples of Misconduct might include overwhelming evidence that you used or attempted to use an answer key or mobile phone.
+Misconduct may be established in various ways including, without limitation, through observations during an administration or by evidence discovered afterward.
 If your scores are canceled due to Misconduct, you will forfeit test and registration fees.